Evensgn/RISC-V-CPU/README.md

 Data forwarding | √
 Cache | N-way set associate I-cache and D-cache [1] UART module | passed simulation [2]
+Security | perfect proof against Meltdown and Spectre attack [3]

 - [1] The cache is based on [Zhekai Zhang's code](https://github.com/sxtyzhangzk/mips-cpu/blob/master/src/cpu/cache.v)
-- [2] It is not tested on FPGA for the limited time
+- [2] UART module has not passed test on FPGA yet for the limited time.
+I re-designed part of CPU code to avoid hidden danger on FPGA, and it may need some more debugging.
+- [3] Just kidding ;-) That's because the CPU is not with branch prediction or out-of-order execution.

 This CPU project has a five stage pipeline with data forwarding.
 In the picture below, red paths show stall control flow, while orange ones show data forwarding path.